Dasharo/presentations/pages/dug_10/x-dasharo-dbx-uc-ci.md

   - More Transparent: Through open processes.
 * Builds user trust and empowers them with knowledge.
 * We hope this makes Dasharo safer and more worthy of our users' trust.
+* The code is open, feel free to check it out and post your improvements!